-Margaret Daum is a member of our Public Policy Practice, who advises clients facing congressional investigations, including the coordination and implementation of strategic defenses, media and public policy.
+Margaret Daum advises clients facing congressional and related investigations, including the coordination of media and public policy, and implementation of strategic defenses.

 As the Democratic Staff Director at the US Senate Committee on Homeland Security and Government Affairs and its powerful Permanent Subcommittee on Investigations, Margaret led a wide range of oversight and investigations examining possible criminal activity, fraud, waste, abuse or mismanagement, including investigations into the sales and marketing practices of opioid manufacturers, the cost of prescription drugs, online sex trafficking and Backpage.com, and customer service in the cable and satellite television industry.